Skip to content

 A. File Format Corruption + Pool Spray + Arbitrary Write + Token Swap

-The classic CLFS exploitation pattern.
+This is the classic CLFS exploitation pattern, and the most frequently observed archetype in the corpus.
 A crafted on-disk structure embeds corrupted offsets that cause the kernel parser to write outside its allocation.
-Pool spray places a controlled object adjacent to the parser allocation, and the OOB write corrupts it into an arbitrary R/W primitive.
+Pool spray places a controlled object adjacent to the parser allocation, and the out-of-bounds write corrupts it into an arbitrary read/write primitive.

 Flow: Corrupt BLF metadata → trigger reparse → OOB write into adjacent pool → corrupt pipe attribute / WNF / I/O Ring → stable R/W → token swap → SYSTEM